-- What is International Service?
-Discuss needs, goals, of specific projects.
-Personalize the project to your club members where possible. - 2) A Rotarian while traveling internationally visited a club and became interested in helping with a problem in the community she was visiting.
+- 1) What is International Service? - 2) A Rotarian while traveling internationally visited a club and became interested in helping with a problem in the community she was visiting.
 After obtaining the local Rotary club's commitment to address that problem, how should the Rotarian (and the local club) proceed to bring the project to fruition?
-Facilitators should review the TRF brochure "Lead Your Club: Service Projects Committee" found on the RI web site for guidance in leading this discussion.
-In particular, see pages 5-6 of that publication for steps in planning a service project.

-- 3) International service can be with Rotary Foundation support or without Rotary Foundation support.
-Discuss the advantages of each. - 7) How can we utilize our vocational skills in international service?
+3) International service can be with Rotary Foundation support or without Rotary Foundation support.
+Discuss the advantages of each.
+7) How can we utilize our vocational skills in international service?